top of page

 Our History Is Yours

-The Kaatza Station Museum and Archives, governed by the Kaatza Historical Society, is housed in the original CP train station, built in 1913.
-We collect, conserve, catalogue, research, display and interpret the history of the Cowichan Lake area.
-This includes many communities, Youbou, Lake Cowichan, Mesachie Lake, Caycuse, and Honeymoon Bay.
+The Kaatza Station Museum and Archives, governed by the Kaatza Historical Society, is housed in the original Canadian Pacific train station built in Lake Cowichan in 1913.
+Our goal is to preserve and interpret the history of the Cowichan Lake region including nearby communities such as Honeymoon Bay, Mesachie Lake, Youbou, and others.

-The museum and archives place special emphasis on the forest industry and its contributions to developing the modern settlement of Lake Cowichan, with the inclusion of stories and displays focused on the ethnic minorities that played a vital part in the surrounding communities.
+The museum and archives place special emphasis on the forestry industry and its contributions to developing the modern settlement of Lake Cowichan, with the inclusion of stories and displays focused on minority communities who played a vital part in the surrounding towns and industries.

 Partners